jlab-hep/localdb-docs/docs/database_demonstration_scanconsole.md

 ```

 ### (c).
 Create scan config files from mongodb
-To create config files for scanConsole of YARR-SW, do the bellow command.<br>
+To create config files for scanConsole of YARR-SW, Run the command bellow.<br>
 (We use the downloaded component's peoperty.
 Device's serial number is "20UPGRS0000009", chip's serial number is "20UPGRA0000026")
 ```bash
 $ ./localdb/bin/localdbtool-retrieve pull --chip 20UPGRS0000009